 And so- I wanted to recap on all the good stuff and hard stuff from 2018 because maybe it will help you see progress in yourself too?

 2018 was the year of feeling unsettled and unsure.
 Sitting here writing this I am coming out on the other end of that unsure-ness.
 I am more sure and more content in my life in the present moment than I have ever been.
-I think I know what I want this space to be, I know where I want to live (or rather I made a decision and I’m doing the damn thing), and I know that I want to work on being way more accepting of myself and the process and being scared or unsettled but also knowing I will be totally ok too.
+I think I know what I want this space to be, I know where I want to live (or I think I do?), and I know that I want to work on being way more accepting of myself and the process and being scared or unsettled but also knowing I will be totally ok too.

 I started working for Robyn, my dream came true!
 I applied because I knew I wanted to learn skills in how to run a telehealth practice/be a leader and since Robyn had Nutshell and then rebranded to Real Life Women’s Health– she is a wealth of knowledge.
 Needless to say I was ecstatic for the opportunity and she is as cool and kind as I had imagined her to be after reading her blog for YEARS.
 I also started my last semester as a graduate student .
 The following year of school would only be dietetic rotations- no more research papers or classes- WAHOO.

 I visited my grandparents at their winter home in Carefree, Arizona and went to Sacramento again with the YMCA to be an advisor for some cool teenagers.
 In my 2017 post I was so stoked that I was experiencing Sacramento as an intuitive eater and in 2018, Intuitive Eating was already becoming second nature.
 I would say I had sort of entered into the normal eating phase.
 It was just life at this point- no extra thoughts or effort- it was effortless!